AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

 -  Seamless, transparent and secure by-direction traffic flow between all instances/VMs in a VPC/VNet and on-prem resources.

--  Time Service to allow CloudN VM sync to a specified NTP time server.

 -  Periodic system configuration backup to AWS S3.